aarjae/aarjae.github.io/_posts/2017-07-8-zsh-and-me.md

 ![zshrc](/assets/image/zshrc.png)

 Now you are done, you have a really beautiful terminal you can be proud anytime you open it.
 I will be talking about some interesting plugins and more customizations you can add to Zsh in my next post so stay tuned.
+Now go grab yourself some coffee or tea and enjoy your new shell.

-By the way, check out my Zsh!
+Hey wait, check out my Zsh theme!.
+It's called lambda-mod
 ![zsh-hero](/assets/image/zsh-hero.png)